debmalya/AndroidDevChallenge/README.md

 ## On Device Machine Learning
 Miss poet can convert audio to text and read what she cannot hear.

 Mr. Singer can see the unseen with image recognition.
 He can read newspaper with optical character reader.
+Found there is an article about his favourite singer.
+One morning during his usual walk, he is trying image recognition.
+It helps in detecting people, building and specially flower.
+He is very happy and singing his favourite song while walking.

+Coincidentally Miss Poet turns on audio to text in his mobile and surprisingly found some singing song written by her.
+Audio to text version makes it possible to her.
+On the other side, image recognition in singer's phone helped him to identify his favourite poet.

+ML combines many lives.